Hiking 101 - The Essential Hiking Gear List for 2019 (PLUS Hiking Packing List Printable)

 Toilet Paper or Biodegradable Wipes

-Don't forget to grab a wad of toilet paper or a pack of wipes just in case nature calls while you're on your nature hike!
+Toiletries are one of those easy things to forget to take hiking, so don't forget to grab a wad of toilet paper or a pack of wipes just in case nature calls while you're on your nature hike!
 I've been buying the ArcherOG Biodegradable Wipes recently and love them!
 I still pack out any wipes that I use, but I like to support buying products that are more sustainable in general.

-Printed out Permit
+Printed out Hiking Permit

 If your trail requires a permit, make sure to print it out or pick it up from the ranger station before your hike!